{{ root_page.title }}

 Treatment for Type 2 Diabetes

-You will usually be offered a medicine called metformin first, but you may need to take extra medicines or a different medicne such as insulin, if:
+You will usually get a medicine called metformin first.
+You may need to take extra or a different medicine such as insulin, if:

 Your GP or diabetes nurse will recomment the medicines most suitable for you.